Hoshikara/LucidWave/README.md

+## DISCLAIMER

+#### I advise looking for a download link for LiqidWave if you want a more Vivid Wave-like experience--only use this skin if landscape support is important to you.
-## This skin is no longer in development, check out my new skin [here](https://github.com/Hoshikara/unnamed-usc-skin)
+#### This skin is no longer in development, check out my new skin: [Nightfall](https://github.com/Hoshikara/unnamed-usc-skin).

 --------------------------------------------------------------------------------